synicalsyntax/sir-narwhal/README.md

 * `countChannelID`: The ID of the text channel that Sir Narwhal will check responses to the count game for.
 If null, the count game functionality will be disabled.

+* `adminChannelID`: The ID of the text channel that Sir Narwhal will check for administrator-only commands for. *This channel should only be accessible to administrators.*

+* `userChannelID`: The ID of the text channel that Sir Narwhal will check for regular user commands for. *This channel should only be accessible to users.*

+* `userPrefix`: The prefix used for any administrator or user-prompted commands.
+**Required** if either `adminChannelID` or `userChannelID` is not null.

 ## Usage